redeye/cymatics/README.md

     - The frequency range is from **20 Hz** to **5000 Hz**.
     - The cymatic pattern will update in real-time based on the selected frequency.
 3. **Stop the Tone**: Click the `Stop Tone` button to stop the sine wave generation.
-4. **Select a Musical Note**: Use the provided buttons to quickly set the frequency to predefined musical notes (C4, D4, E4, etc.).
+4. **Select a Musical Note**: Use the note buttons to set the frequency for notes from C3 to C6.
+The active note is highlighted.
+5. **Choose a Waveform**: Select the oscillator waveform (sine, square, sawtooth or triangle).
+6. **Pick a Color**: Change the pattern color using the color picker.
+7. **Pause/Resume Animation**: Use the toggle button to pause or resume the visualization.
+8. **Download Image**: Save the current canvas as an image.
+9. **Use the Microphone**: Activate microphone input to visualize external sounds.
-5. **Responsive Canvas**: The canvas automatically adjusts to the screen size, ensuring optimal viewing on all devices.
+10. **Responsive Canvas**: The canvas automatically adjusts to the screen size, ensuring optimal viewing on all devices.

 ## Project Structure